Firefox logo

-The Firefox logo depicts an orange fox partially surrounding and overlooking the Earth.
+The Firefox logo depicts an orange fox partially surrounding and overlooking a globe.

 While the initial design of the logo depicted a phoenix, it was changed to depict a fox after the name of the web browser was changed from Phoenix to Firefox.
 This logo was updated three times: in 2009, in 2013, and in 2017.
 Over the course of these redesigns, the logo transitioned to a more flat and textureless version.

 In 2018, Firefox's developer Mozilla announced their intention to redesign the logo to accompany a series of logos, each representing a different product under the Firefox brand.
 After gathering feedback, the two proposed sets of logos were developed into a singular set, which was implemented in October 2019.
 The new set of logos also introduced a unifying logo to represent the brand as a whole, which was widely mistaken for the logo of the browser itself.

 Several variations of Firefox have differing logos, such as Firefox Nightly, whose logo featured the globe from the base Firefox logo.
-In 2017, however, its logo was switched to an alternate color scheme of the base Firefox logo, changing the fox from red-orange to blue-purple, and darkening the globe.
+In November 2017, however, its logo was switched to an alternate color scheme of the base Firefox logo, changing the fox from red-orange to blue-purple, and darkening the globe.

 History

 Early history (2004–2017)

 The initial concept for the logo of Firefox depicted a phoenix rather than a fox, in line with the browser's name during early development, when it was known as Phoenix and Firebird rather than Firefox.

 After the name of the browser was decided to be Firefox, a team of 10 to 15 graphic designers within Mozilla began working on its logo.
-The first logo for the Firefox web browser came alongside the browser's first release in 2004, designed by John Hicks.
+The first logo for the Firefox web browser came alongside the browser's first release in 2004, designed by Jon Hicks.

 Mozilla revealed a new Firefox logo in June 2013, featuring less detailed textures than previous incarnations on both the globe and the fox.

-The Firefox logo was also redesigned in 2017, as a part of an effort to combat Firefox's waning market share in the web browser market.
+The Firefox logo was also redesigned in November 2017, as a part of an effort to combat Firefox's waning market share in the web browser market.